ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Use the same context in every iteration to retrieve the return value using `ReceiveReply`.
-The `ReceiveReply` that is called in the multi-request context also returns a boolean flag to indicate if the obtained message is the last one received:
+Use the same context in every iteration to retrieve the return value using `ReceiveReply()`.
+The `ReceiveReply()` method that is called in the multi-request context also returns a boolean flag to indicate if the obtained message is the last one received:
 ```go
 func (p *HelloWorld) multiRequest() {
 	request := &interfaces.SwInterfaceDump{}